-Coconut is a versatile ingredient that is widely used in vegan cooking and baking.
-However, there is always confusion surrounding whether coconut is a fruit or a nut.
-Understanding whether coconut is a fruit or a nut can provide insight into its nutritional value and how it fits into a balanced, plant-based diet.
+Coconut is one of my favourite ingredients.
+But despite it being widely used in both vegan cooking and baking, there is always confusion surrounding whether coconut is a fruit or a nut.
 In this article, I will explore the anatomy of coconut and the definitions of fruits and nuts to answer the question, “Is coconut a fruit or a nut?”

 What is a Fruit?